Film producer stepson of Malaysian ex-PM charged with money laundering

-KUALA LUMPUR (Reuters) - Malaysia on Friday charged the Hollywood producer stepson of former prime minister Najib Razak with money laundering linked to state fund 1Malaysia Development Berhad (1MDB).
+KUALA LUMPUR, July 5 (Reuters) - Malaysia on Friday charged the Hollywood producer stepson of former prime minister Najib Razak with money laundering linked to state fund 1Malaysia Development Berhad (1MDB).

 Prosecutors brought five money-laundering charges against Riza Aziz, a co-founder of Hollywood production firm Red Granite Pictures, which was behind the Oscar-nominated film “The Wolf of Wall Street.”